StarlangSoftware/TurkishMorphologicalDisambiguation/README.md

 * Using `RootFirstDisambiguation`, the one that chooses only the root amongst the given analyses

-        MorphologicalDisambiguator morphologicalDisambiguator = new RootFirstDisambiguation();
+        morphologicalDisambiguator = RootFirstDisambiguation()

-* Using `LongestRootFirstDisambiguation`, the one that chooses the root that is the most frequently used amongst the given analyses
+* Using `RootWordStatisticsDisambiguation`, the one that chooses the root that is the most frequently used amongst the given analyses

+        morphologicalDisambiguator = RootWordStatisticsDisambiguation()

+* Using `LongestRootFirstDisambiguation`, the one that chooses the longest root among the given roots

-        MorphologicalDisambiguator morphologicalDisambiguator = new LongestRootFirstDisambiguation();
+        morphologicalDisambiguator = LongestRootFirstDisambiguation()

 * Using `HmmDisambiguation`, the one that chooses using an Hmm-based algorithm

-        MorphologicalDisambiguator morphologicalDisambiguator = new HmmDisambiguation();
+        morphologicalDisambiguator = HmmDisambiguation()

 * Using `DummyDisambiguation`, the one that chooses a random one amongst the given analyses

-        MorphologicalDisambiguator morphologicalDisambiguator = new DummyDisambiguation();
+        morphologicalDisambiguator = DummyDisambiguation()

 ## Training MorphologicalDisambiguator